Whistleblower Policy

 Whistleblower Protection Policy

-The purpose of this Policy is to encourage all individuals to disclose any wrongdoing that may adversely impact the Company, the Company's policyholders, employees, or the communities in which the Company does business.
-This Policy also outlines the individuals responsible for accepting reports and initiating the investigative procedures as well as the confidence and protection provided to the individual making the report.
+The purpose of this Policy is to encourage all individuals to disclose any wrongdoing that may adversely impact the Company, the Company’s policyholders, employees, or the communities in which the Company does business.
+This Policy also outlines the individuals responsible for accepting reports and initiating the investigative procedures as well as ensuring that confidence and protection is provided to the individual making the report.

 Whistleblower – any person including employees, directors, officers, field representatives, customers, or community members who reports information regarding an actual, suspected, or anticipated wrongdoing within the Company.